containers/crun/crun.1.md

 additional groups specified in the OCI configuration, or to reset the list of additional groups if none is specified.

+## `run.oci.systemd.force_cgroup_v1=/PATH`

+If the annotation `run.oci.systemd.force_cgroup_v1=/PATH` is present, then crun will override the specified mount point `/PATH` with a cgroup v1 mount made of a single hierarchy `none,name=systemd`.
+It is useful to run on a cgroup v2 system containers using older versions of systemd that lack support for cgroup v2.

 ## `run.oci.timens_offset=ID SEC NSEC`

 Specify the offset to be written to /proc/self/timens_offsets when creating